anirudhvr/keyserve/README.md

 would be nice.
 Can be done with Webrick/Sinatra as outlined here: http://stackoverflow.com/questions/3696558/how-to-make-sinatra-work-over-https-ssl
-1. Storage services: Currently, the data is stored in an sqlite database but I want to add multiple backend choices including S3, MySQL, etc.
+1. Storage services: Currently, the data is stored in an sqlite database but I want to add multiple backend choices including Amazon S3, MySQL, etc.
+2. Automated key expiration and rotation.
+Key expiration is easy to implement, but rotation will require support from the client side.
 2. Assembling key from multiple sources: To add extra redundancy and security, we want to allow the user to store a key at n multiple locations and be able to reconstruct the key from k of these locations (where k < n)